-The direct link to the download can be found here.
+The direct link to the download of an English demo-version with limited content can be found here.

 The first time eGENA is opened it appears as a normal website.
 However, modern internet browsers (e.g. Chrome, Edge, Firefox) allow the installation of an PWA to the desktop.
 On mobile devices, this is accomplished by adding the website to the homescreen (Figure 1).

 Figure 1: eGENA is a progressive web application and can be added to the homescreen of any device.
 The only precondition is that the browser supports PWAs.

 eGENA automatically checks the screen resolution of your mobile device and displays the app accordingly (Figure 2 a + 2b).

 Once eGENA has been added to the homescreen, the complete content is downloaded and available for offline use.
 Every time eGENA is reopened, the connectivity of the device is checked.
 If online, eGENA checks for updates.
 If offline, the user can work with the stored content.

 The user can access information by first choosing a patient group (Infant, Adult, Parturient) and then one of the following search options: ‘Resuscitation’, ‘Alphabetical search’, ‘ABCDE approach’, and ‘Body navigator’ (Figure.
 2 - 4).